-1.7.
-ELECTRONIC AIDS
+1.7 ELECTRONIC AIDS

 Delegates are permitted to use any type of electronic device, including laptops, phones, etc., in the committee room when the committee is in session.
 All laptop use must be relevant to the work of the committee.
-The Chair may forbid the use of electronic dictionaries at her or his discretion.